 Provide tips and advice to mentees based on personal experiences.

 Point mentees in the right direction to best utilize Mahanaim’s campus, resources, and services.

 Encourage mentees to connect with administrators, faculty, and staff for any support they may need or questions that they may need to be answered.

 Encourage mentees to make tutoring and advising appointments if needed.

 Remind mentees of important academic calendar dates.

-Peer Mentors and mentees will evaluate the peer mentoring service at the end of the semester.
-Based on the feedback received the AEC will aim to make improvements.
+Peer Mentors and mentees will evaluate the peer mentoring service at the end of the term.
+Based on the feedback received, the AEC will aim to make improvements.

 Refer mentees facing academic, personal, financial, or other challenges that hinder their academic success to Mahanaim CARE teams by visiting the Academic Excellence Center or contacting firstname.lastname@example.org